paradoux/flights-aggregator/README.md

 ## Air Moon

- The inventory can be retrieveb by an HTTP call :
+ The inventory can be retrieved by an HTTP call :

  ```shell
  curl -H "X-API-Key: dd764f40" https://my.api.mockaroo.com/air-moon/flights